-Our goal it goal of pain and symptom control is to help patients to be comfortable while allowing them to stay in control.
-This allows patients to enjoy the final stages of their lives.
+The goal of symptom and pain control is to assist you in being comfortable while allowing you to stay in control of and enjoy your life.
 This means that discomfort, pain, nausea, and other side effects are managed to make sure that you feel as good as possible, yet are alert enough to enjoy the people around you and make important decisions.

 Home care and inpatient care

-Although most hospice care is centered in the home, there might be times when the patient needs to be in a hospital, extended-care facility, or an inpatient hospice center.
-The Seasons home hospice team can arrange for inpatient care.
-Our team will stay involved in the care and with the family.
-The patient can go back to in-home care when they are ready.
+Although most Tulsa hospice care is centered in the home, there might be times when you need to be in a hospital, extended-care facility, or an inpatient hospice center.
+You can go back to in-home care when you and your family are ready.
+Your Tulsa home hospice team can arrange for inpatient care and will stay involved in your care and with your family.

-The Seasons Hospice Tulsa team of expert doctors, nurses, specialists and volunteers coordinates and supervises all care 7 days a week, 24 hours a day.
-Our team is responsible for making sure that all involved services share information.
-This may include the inpatient facility, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
-You and your caregivers are encouraged to contact your Tulsa hospice care team if you’re having a problem, any time of the day or night.
-There’s always someone on call to help you with whatever may arise.
-Hospice care assures you and your family that you are not alone and can get help at any time.
+The Tulsa hospice team organizes and supervises all care 7 days a week, 24 hours a day.
+This team is accountable for making sure that all involved services share information.
+This may comprise the inpatient facility, the doctor, and other community professionals, such as pharmacists, clergy, and funeral directors.
+Tulsa Hospice care assures you and your family that you are not alone and can get help at any time.
+You and your caregivers are cheered on to contact your Tulsa hospice team if you’re having an issue, any time of the day or night.
+There’s always someone on call to aid you with whatever may come up.